If you've blocked our ad, please consider unblocking it.

 - The shrink/growth lasers (placeable with Debug Mode) have a delay before firing each laser.
 In the final, they are constantly firing.

-- The stage is cut off in the "Mini Sonic" maze as the Goal is at the same coordinates as this area.
+- Act 2 is cut off in the "Mini Sonic" maze as the Goal is at the same coordinates as this area.